Skip to content

 • I use a paddle brush for brushing and combing my hair.

 • Good cotton Scrunchies.
-Avoid rubber bands and scrunchies with decorative accessories on them as they tend to pull or snag your hair with them.
+Avoid rubber bands and scrunchies with decorative accessories, as they tend to pull or snag your hair.

 Oiling

-• Experts and dermatologists often advice against oiling the hair.
+• Experts and dermatologists often advise against using oil on the hair.
 It is only because oiled hair acts like a dust magnet and coats your scalp with it.

-• Daily oiling is not recommended but oiling it and keeping it on overnight once a week is something I can’t do without.
+• Daily oiling is not recommended, but applying oil and leaving it on overnight once a week is something I simply cannot do without.

-• Did you know Coconut Oil is the only oil which seeps into your pores and has antibacterial properties?
+• Did you know that Coconut Oil is the only oil that seeps into your pores and has antibacterial properties?

 • Use the best quality, preferably Organic, coconut oil you can buy.

-• I make my own Hair Oil and call it Miracle Hair Oil for a reason, you could take a look at the recipe here.
+• I make my own Hair Oil and call it Miracle Hair Oil for a reason.
+You can view the recipe here.

 Tips, Hair Conditioner & Hair Mask:

-• Many years ago my stylist gave me a tip, which was, always dilute your shampoo with water before using it on your hair.
+• Many years ago, my stylist gave me a tip: always dilute your shampoo with water before using it on your hair.
 Never use the shampoo directly from the bottle.
-I have been following this tip ever since and it really works, and my shampoo lasts longer too!
+I have been following this tip ever since, and it really works, and my shampoo lasts longer too!

-• Massage your scalp gently as you shampoo your hair.
+• Gently massage your scalp as you shampoo your hair.
 Feel yourself relax.
-Remember that is your hair you are washing, not your kitchen towel.
+Remember that it’s your hair you are washing, not your kitchen towel.

-• Until and unless you live in a cold place or hate the feel of room temperature water on your scalp, always wash your hair with regular water or lukewarm water.
-The last rinse should be with cold water preferably.
+• Unless you live in a cold place or dislike the feel of room-temperature water on your scalp, always wash your hair with regular or lukewarm water.
+The last rinse should be with cold water, preferably.

 My favourite Hair Mask: